Battle of Bad Axe: Second day

 At 2 a.m. on August 2, Atkinson's forces awoke and began to break camp, setting out before sunrise.
-They had moved only a few miles when they ran into the rear scout element of the remaining Sauk and Fox forces.
+They had moved only a few miles when they ran into the rear scout element of the remaining Sauk and Meskwaki forces.
 The Sauk scouts attempted to lead the enemy away from the main camp and were initially successful.
 The combined U.S. forces fell into formation for battle: Generals Alexander and Posey formed the right wing, Henry the left wing, and Dodge and the regulars the center element.
 As the Native Americans retreated toward the river, the militia's left wing were left in the rear without orders.
-When a regiment stumbled across the main trail to the camp, the scouts could only fight in retreat and hope that they had given their comrades a chance to escape the militia, while the Sauk and Fox kept retreating to the river.
+When a regiment stumbled across the main trail to the camp, the scouts could only fight in retreat and hope that they had given their comrades a chance to escape the militia, while the Sauk and Meskwaki kept retreating to the river.
 However, Warrior returned after obtaining more wood in Prairie du Chien, leaving the refueling point about midnight and arriving at Bad Axe about 10 a.m.
 The slaughter that followed continued for the next eight hours.

-Henry's men, the entire left wing, descended a bluff into the midst of several hundred Sauk and Fox warriors, and a desperate bayonet and musket battle followed.
+Henry's men, the entire left wing, descended a bluff into the midst of several hundred Sauk and Meskwaki warriors, and a desperate bayonet and musket battle followed.
 Women and children fled the fight into the river, where many drowned immediately.
 The battle continued for 30 minutes before Atkinson came up with Dodge's center element, cutting off escape for many of the remaining Native warriors.
 Some warriors managed to escape the fight to a willow island, which was being peppered with canister shot and gunfire by Warrior.

 The soldiers killed everyone who tried to run for cover or cross the river; men, women and children alike were shot dead.
 More than 150 people were killed outright at the scene of the battle, which many combatants later termed a massacre.
 The soldiers then scalped most of the dead, and cut long strips of flesh from others for use as razor strops.
 U.S. forces captured an additional 75 Native Americans.
-Of the total 400–500 Sauk and Fox at Bad Axe on August 2, most were killed at the scene, others escaped across the river.
+Of the total 400–500 Sauk and Meskwaki at Bad Axe on August 2, most were killed at the scene, others escaped across the river.
 Those who escaped across the river found only temporary reprieve as many were captured and killed by Sioux warriors acting in support of the U.S. Army.
 Sioux brought 68 scalps and 22 prisoners to the U.S. Indian agent Joseph M. Street in the weeks following the battle.
 The United States suffered five killed in action and 19 wounded.